NIDA-AACAP Resident Training Award in Substance Use Disorders, supported by the National Institute on Drug Abuse (NIDA) and sponsored by AACAP

 - Administrative Review – Applications will be reviewed for submission of all application materials.
 Incomplete applications or those that do not adhere to the application guidelines will not be forwarded for further review.
 Please ensure you meet the eligibility requirements and have submitted all requested application materials before finalizing your application.

-- Selection & Review – Applications will undergo a scientific review process by senior child and adolescent psychiatrists with relevant expertise.
+- Selection & Review – Applications will undergo a competitive review process by senior child and adolescent psychiatrists with relevant expertise.
 Applications will be scored by the NIDA-AACAP Resident Training Award Program Selection Committee.
 The Selection Committee will prepare written reviews and score all applications.
 The review criteria are as follows:

 - Strength of the proposed activities or project plan, including conceptual or clinical framework, or information gathering plan;